shaukatmakandar786/Spring-Framework-05/spring-core-notes/app04-Beans-in-Spring-Framework.md

     vii.
 If we want to generate hasgcode values to the Bean objects in our own view then we have to override hasCode() method.

+# 2. Beans Configuration

+--> We must provide details of the bean classes to the containers inorder to Instantiate.

+1. XML Basd Configuration
+2. Anntation Based Configuration
+3. Java Based coniguration

+## 1. XML Basd Configuration: